Author websites can promote you 365, 24/7

-A good example is the inability of most free platforms to be able to add an interactive iframe widget such as the Amazon preview reader.
+A good example is the inability of some free platforms to be able to add an interactive iframe widget such as the Amazon preview reader.

-At best, you can publish blog posts, create a book page for each of your titles, and add your social media links.
+At best, you can publish blog posts or short stories, create a book page for each of your titles, and add your social media links.

-But free websites are not easy to find, so attract very little traffic, because they are rarely SEO optimized and therefore not indexed by Google and Bing.
+But free websites are not easy to find using Google search, so they attract very little traffic.
+This is because they are rarely SEO optimized and therefore will struggle to be indexed by Google and Bing.

-For published authors who want to find ways to become more front and centre with their Internet presence, there is a much better way.
+For published authors who want to find ways to become more front and centre with their Internet presence, there is a much better way to attract readers.

 WordPress is by far the best option, but be aware, there are two choices

-WordPress is very well known and is the most popular platform for very good reasons.
+WordPress is very well known and is the most popular platform for a lot of very good reasons.

-However, there can be some confusion because these are two versions and it is important to understand the difference.
+However, there can be some confusion because these are two different versions of WordPress and it is important to understand the difference between them.

-For those new to building a website or blog, wordpress.com is the first step option.
+For authors who are new to building a website or blog, wordpress.com is the best first step option.

 It is quick and easy to set up a free site and start blogging and building pages for a fully responsive website that will work beautifully on all devices.

-Your site URL will be an extension of WordPress so it offers very little SEO and Google search discoverability value, which is generally how people find a website.
+Your site URL will be an extension of WordPress so it doesn’t give you the best SEO and Google search discoverability value, which is generally how people find a website.

-There is also a restriction on adding plugins, code and widgets as well as the inability to monetize.
+There is also a restriction on adding plugins, code and widgets, a mailing list as well as the inability to monetize with advertising.

-However, there is a paid version that overcomes some of these problems.
+However, there is a modestly priced paid version that overcomes many of these problems.